Turbo87/aerofiles/README.rst

 --------------

 Make sure, that all tests succeed and CHANGELOG.rst is up to date including the (next) version number.
+Also check, that (next) version number is included in setup.py.

 Use browser with https://github.com/Turbo87/aerofiles/releases and "Draft a new release".
 Use "Choose a tag" to create a new tag